arcticio/weather-simulation/README.md

 # weather-simulation

-Renders current weather parameters onto a 3D sphere
+Renders a week of current and future weather parameters onto a 3D sphere

 ## Demo